nyorain/vpp/README.md

 # Vulkan++

-A vulkan abstraction library written in modern C++14 and licensed by the __Boost License__ (similiar to MIT License).
+A vulkan abstraction library written in modern C++14 and licensed by the __Boost License__ (similar to MIT License).
 It does not aim to be a full-sized graphics engine, but rather focuses on providing some useful features that make programming vulkan applications in C++ more convenient and less repetitive.

-vpp also includes a C++ codegenerator for the vulkan api which focuses on typesafety and less typing while still being more explicit as well as it tries to not introduce a huge compile time overhead.
+vpp also includes a C++ code generator for the vulkan api which focuses on typesafety and less typing while still being more explicit as well as it tries to not introduce a huge compile time overhead.
 There should be no runtime overhead using the c++ api.